 What do we offer?
-Whether you want asphalt certification in as little as two hours with our online training or a more robust, customizable option like you get with our DIY training kits or on-site training, we can help you get the asphalt training you want in the way you want it and at a price you can afford.
+Whether you want asphalt training and certification in as little as two hours with our online training or a more robust, customizable option like you get with our DIY training kits or on-site training, we can help you get the asphalt training you want in the way you want it and at a price you can afford.

 What are my options for asphalt training?

 Our Asphalt Safety Training course is regulation compliant, and our online version fulfills classroom training requirements.
 Each class contains sections on exposure, first aid, personal protection equipment (PPE), safe practices, hazards, and more.

 This presentation includes intermittent practice quiz questions to prepare for the final written exam included with the course.
 In addition to the written exam, this course also includes a checklist for employers to use when administering a practical exam as required.

 Though you will still need to familiarize yourself with all other applicable federal, state, and local standards, this training encompasses the following standards for asphalt safety:

 Section 5 (a)(1) OSH act of 1970 – General Duty Clause on Training

 1910.134 – Respiratory Protection